 Space Complexity: O(N*N)

-By applying the determinant properties, we iterate through each diagonal element, making all of the elements below the diagonal zero.
+When utilizing the determinant properties, we go through each diagonal element, setting all elements below the diagonal to zero.

 Approach 2:

-If this diagonal element is zero, we will look for the next non-zero element in the same column.
+If this particular diagonal entry equals zero, we will search for the subsequent non-zero element within the identical column.

 There are two possibilities.

-Case 1: If there isn't a non-zero element.
-In this case, the value of the determinant for the matrix is 0.
+In Case 1: If there is no non-zero element, the determinant of the matrix will be 0.

-- Case b: Here, we must swap the row with the corresponding diagonal element columns and continue the case 'a'; procedure.
+- Scenario b: In this instance, we interchange the row with the respective diagonal element columns and proceed with the aforementioned 'a' scenario.

 Example: